c1c4/task-maintain-api/README.md

         docker-compose up -d task-maintain-db

-    To instantiate the Postgre or download and install in your local machine.
+    To instantiate the MySQL or download and install in your local machine.

 #